 Egyptian Museum and Mummy Room

-The Egyptian Museum contains over 120,000 artefacts documenting every period of Egyptian history.
+The Egyptian Museum contains over 120,000 artifacts documenting every period of Egyptian history.
 The main highlight is seeing all the treasures from the tomb of Tutankhamun and the Egyptian Mummy Room, where you can gaze upon some of Egypt’s greatest rulers, like Ramesses II.

-Our G CEO, Said, was not only present to facilitate our trip and get us from A to B with ease but also a local with expert knowledge and qualifications in Egyptian history and archaeology.
-Egyptians are so proud of their history, and people like Said impart the facts and stories with great passion.
+Our G CEO, Said, was present to facilitate our trip and get us from A to B with ease and a local with expert knowledge and qualifications in Egyptian history and archaeology.
+Egyptians are proud of their history, and people like Said impart the facts and stories with great passion.

 - Opening hours: 09:00 – 19:00, on Fridays 09:00- 11:00 and 1:30- 19:00